Best PC fans in 2024: I've put these case fans through their paces to find the coolest and quietest

 The System Hub requires a spare PCIe 6-pin connection from the PSU.
 That shouldn't be an issue for most modular, reasonably powerful PSUs, but it could pose a problem if your PSU has fixed cabling and few connectors.
 It also asks for a free USB 2.0 header.
 With that sorted, you use one of the uniform iCUE Link cables to run to the first fan in the chain, and from there, any other fans or cables connected are powered and hooked up to the iCUE hub, and by extension, the iCUE app.

-There are heaps of built-in color options for the fans, ranging from basic static colours and patterns and into the more specialised and involved murals, as Corsair calls them.
+There are heaps of built-in color options for the fans, ranging from basic static colours and patterns to the more specialised and involved murals, as Corsair calls them.
 The diffused lighting on the QX120 looks particularly fantastic with moving and shifting lighting, in a way that individually visible LEDs don't.

 The QX120 aren't only a pretty face.
 No, they also perform extremely well, even compared to some of the famed Noctua models listed in this guide.
 They will get louder at high RPM, but actually not as loud as you'd expect considering they're up there with the fastest fans I've tested at 2,400 RPM.
 At more moderate speeds, they're some of the quietest, falling between the NF-A12x25 and NF-P12 redux-1700.